Dave Snowden, Cynefin, and the Table Napkin Test

 1. The Domains: Why the Wrong Response Logic Guarantees Failure

 In the Complicated domain, cause and effect are discoverable through analysis.
 A jet engine fails; you call an expert, diagnose the fault, apply good practice.
-The knowledge exists, you just need someone qualified to find it.
+The knowledge exists; you need someone qualified to find it.
 The response logic is Sense-Analyse-Respond.
-This is the realm of traditional engineering, logistics, and much of enterprise IT.

 In a complex domain, the Analyse-Plan-Execute cycle that most transformations rely on is structurally incapable of succeeding.
 Not because analysis is bad, but because the system cannot be understood in advance of interacting with it.

-The critical distinction: probing is not piloting.
+The critical distinction is between probing and piloting.
 A pilot tests a predetermined solution in a controlled environment.
 A probe explores an uncertain space to discover what might work.
 Pilots ask “does this solution scale?”
 Probes ask “what happens when we try this?”
 If you are running pilots, you have already decided what the answer is.
 You are just checking whether the organisation can absorb it.
 That is a complicated-domain response to what may be a complex-domain problem.

-This reframes what a transformation strategy should be.
-Not a linear document with milestones and delivery dates (though you may need elements of that for certain internal processes).
-It should be a portfolio of coherent experiments, each designed to be survivable if it fails and informative whether it succeeds or not.
-The strategy emerges from the pattern of what works, which is precisely what Mintzberg means by emergent strategy.
+This reframes what a transformation strategy should be: not a linear document with milestones and delivery dates, but a portfolio of coherent experiments, each designed to be survivable if it fails and informative whether it succeeds or not.
+The strategy emerges from the pattern of what works, which is precisely what Mintzberg means by emergent strategy and what Weick means by retrospective sensemaking.
+You cannot know what you think about AI adoption until you see what happens when people actually try it.
 Snowden provides the operational mechanism for how that emergence happens in practice.
+Stacey would add that the probes themselves are gestures: they call forth responses from the system, and those responses are the material from which the real strategy is constructed.

 3. Constraints, Not Goals